fubar2/toolfactory/README.md

 A copy of the actual script is provided for provenance - be warned, it exposes real file paths.

-﻿# WARNING before you start
+**WARNING before you start**
-# Install this tool on a private Galaxy ONLY
+Install this tool on a private Galaxy ONLY
-# Please NEVER on a public or production instance
+Please NEVER on a public or production instance
-# updated august 2014 by John Chilton adding citation support
-#
-# updated august 8 2014 to fix bugs reported by Marius van den Beek
-# please cite the resource at
+Please cite the resource at
 http://bioinformatics.oxfordjournals.org/cgi/reprint/bts573?ijkey=lczQh1sWrMwdYWJ&keytype=ref
-# if you use this tool in your published work.
+if you use this tool in your published work.

 *Short Story*